-Clint spent over six years working in state government in Georgia’s developmental disability agency (DBHDD) serving as the Senior Behavior Analyst and Director of Behavior Services.
+Clint worked in state government in Georgia’s developmental disability agency (DBHDD) serving as the Senior Behavior Analyst and Director of Behavior Services.
 His experiences have included work on both the systems and individual level in settings to include private homes, group homes, schools, residential facilities, day treatment facilities, and hospitals.
 In 2014, he founded Trusty Behavioral Services.
 Clint has and continues to be active in promoting the field of ABA through his involvement in state and national organizations.
 He currently serves on the Board of Directors for the Association of Professional Behavior Analysts (APBA) which he has done since 2018.
 He is a current member and past president of the Georgia Association for Behavior Analysis (GABA).
 When not working, he enjoys spending time with his family, watching sports, and being active.